 BIM55115 - Farming in tax law: all farming by same person treated as one trade

-All the farming carried on in the United Kingdom by a particular person (or partnership, or body of persons) should be treated as a single trade.
-(But, where an individual carries on farming activities both as a sole trader and as a partner, or as a member of two different partnerships, the separate activities are treated as separate trades.)
+The legislation requires that all the farming carried on in the United Kingdom by a particular person, whether individual, company, partnership or other body of persons, should be treated as a single trade.
+But, where an individual carries on farming activities both as a sole trader and as a partner, or as a member of two different partnerships, the separate activities are treated as separate trades.
 The profits of a person who carries on farming activities, in the same capacity, at more than one farm should be computed in a single sum.

 • removes from one farm to another without an interval, or